Most Overpriced Sh*thole

 Ed Tom Bell: If it ain't, it'll do till the mess gets here.

 £2,000 a year council tax on a 3 bedroomed house?
 Someone please pass me the smelling salts.

-Preying that my private pensions will be enough to pay my private rent and have a resonable standard of living into retirement.
+Hoping my private pensions will be enough to meet my rental payments and allow a resonable standard of living into retirement.

 Posted 26 March 2012 - 10:26 PM

 This drab two bedroom bungalow is a snip at £550K.
 The agent says it's in need of complete modernisation throughout, I say it's in need of a bulldozer.

 A little optimistic or a cracking investment opportunity?
 You decide...